pawpperoni/manual-systemd-unit-execution/Documentation/units.md

 unit (explained in [[Path] Section](sections.md#path)).

 ### Scope
+Scope units manages a set of *system processes*.
+The objective is to organize and manage resources for process.
+Unlikely other units, they are not configured by unit files.
+They are created programmatically.

 ### Service
 Service units are processes supervised by systemd.
 This unit have his own